Elaidzha1940/RickAndMorty/README.md

 Testing & Notes
 ------
--  This project will be fully Unit and UI tested.
+-  This project will be fully Unit and UI Tested.

 ------